espressif/esp-idf/docs/en/api-guides/build-system.rst

 For example projects or other projects where you don't want to specify a full sdkconfig configuration, but you do want to override some key values from the ESP-IDF defaults, it is possible to create a file ``sdkconfig.defaults`` in the project directory.
 This file will be used when creating a new config from scratch, or when any new config value hasn't yet been set in the ``sdkconfig`` file.

-To override the name of this file or to specify multiple files, set the ``SDKCONFIG_DEFAULTS`` environment variable or set ``SDKCONFIG_DEFAULTS`` in top-level CMakeLists.txt.
-If specifying multiple files, use semicolon as the list separator.
-File names not specified as full paths are resolved relative to current project.
+To override the name of this file or to specify multiple files, set the ``SDKCONFIG_DEFAULTS`` environment variable or set ``SDKCONFIG_DEFAULTS`` in top-level ``CMakeLists.txt``.
+File names that are not specified as full paths are resolved relative to current project's diretory.

+When specifying multiple files, use a semicolon as the list separator.
+Files listed first will be applied first.
+If a particular key is defined in multiple files, the definition in the latter file will overide definitions from former files.

 Some of the IDF examples include a ``sdkconfig.ci`` file.
 This is part of the continuous integration (CI) test framework and is ignored by the normal build process.